-In this blog, we would try to understand how a user-defined function is the Transact-SQL or CLR (Common Language Runtime) routine that accepts parameters, performs an action, and return the result of that action as a value.
+In this blog, we would try to understand function in SQL Server and how a user-defined function is the Transact-SQL or CLR (Common Language Runtime) routine that accepts parameters, performs an action, and returns the result of that action as a value.
+We will elaborate on function in SQL Server example also.
+With our function in SQL server example you will get a better understanding of the same.
 The return value is either a single value or a table.
-You may create a reusable function with CREATE statement in SQL that can be used in multiple scenarios as given below.
+You may create a reusable function with a CREATE statement in SQL that can be used in multiple scenarios as given below.

 [OR ALTER] – It is applied to both SQL server database 2016 and Azure databases.
 It alters the function conditionally only if it already exists.